 Germany conjures up images of toasting at Oktoberfest amongst shrews of folks clothed in lederhosen.
-True, that is one of the activities visitors can enjoy while in Germany, but there are plenty of famous sights, great beer, fast cars, and culture to experience too.
+True, beer is one of main attractions in Germany, but there are plenty of famous sights, fast cars, and culture to experience too.
 In fact, Germany is a big country and seeing everything in one trip might be difficult.
 Choose a region or major cities that are of particular interest and start from there.

 There a seemingly endless number of castles, cathedrals, palaces, and museums to explore in history-rich Germany.
 Famous landmarks such as Neuschwanstein, the model for Disney’s Cinderella castle, Wartburg Castle, and Hohenzollern Castle are just a few not to be missed.
 Germany also boasts an incredible 30-plus World Heritage sites including Aachen and Cologne cathedrals.